Your Guide to Moving to Denver

 While it isn’t as pricey as Los Angeles or New York City, the cost of living in Denver has gone up in recent years and is projected to keep doing so.
-According to Payscale, the cost of living in the city is 12% higher than the national average.
+The cost of living in the city is about 12% higher than the national average.

 To get a better idea of the cost of living in Denver, compare it to other cities in the U.S. Here’s how Denver stacks up: